When is the 2018 ASICS Greater Manchester Marathon?

 Runners who enter after this date but before the 13th March will have their number posted 1st class but will not have any name printed on their race number.

-Runners who enter after 13th March will need to collect their race numbers from the official race number collection (location will be announced soon)
+Runners who enter after 13th March will need to collect their race numbers on Saturday 7th April from a central Manchester location.

 There will be no race number collection on race day

 Can someone else pick up my number?

-Yes, you may authorise someone else to pick up your number at the First Street information centre detailed above.
+Yes, you may authorise someone else to pick up your number from our central Manchester race pack collection (location TBC).
 They will need to bring their own original photo ID, a signed letter from you giving them permission, and your (the runner's) own original photo ID.
 We will ask the person collecting the number to fill in a form stating they have collected the number with your permission.